yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 ## Requirements

-### Ability to specify that a database is colocated.
+### Ability to specify that a database is colocated

 __Syntax:__